 The Song of the Shirt

-Woman with a movie camera • Documentary, Drama, History, UR
+Period & History • Documentary, Drama, History, UR

 The plight of women in the 1840s London rag trade is explored and deconstructed.
 Informed by experimental film practice and evoking a serialised Victorian novel, this unusual film investigates the effects of protectionist ‘philanthropy' in the sweatshop-style London clothes trade using contemporary text, archival material and reconstruction.

 Lord Byron (Gabriel Byrne) promises his guests a night of horror only a mad poet can deliver and after partaking in hallucinogens, the guests tell ghost stories while exploring the dark corridors of his home - and of their minds.
 If any director is suited to retelling the wild night that conjured...

 Murder in the Cathedral

 George Hoellering's powerful adaptation of TS Eliot's classic verse drama is a stark and highly atypical example of British historical cinema.
 Little-seen despite winning a top prize at the Venice Film Festival, the film recounts - entirely in verse - the clash between King Henry II and Archbisho...

 Adapted from Nicholas Monsarrat's acclaimed novel, The Cruel Sea follows a Corvette, the Compass Rose, and its crew as they fight German U-Boats in an attempt to protect convoys throughout World War 2.
 A stark, honest, and emotionally fueled portrayal of wartime, The Cruel Sea is unusual in its f...